-For acute toxicity, all non-storm water NPDES dischargers, except POTW dischargers, must conduct reasonable potential analysis for acute toxicity prior to every permit issuance, reissuance, or reopening (to address toxicity requirements).
-POTW dischargers are not required to conduct acute toxicity reasonable potential analysis unless specified by the Regional Water Board.
-Given the nature of the influent, the dilution, and the treatment process associated with POTWs, a chronic toxicity test is generally protective of both chronic and acute toxicity.
-In each POTW discharger’s NPDES fact sheet (or equivalent document) the Regional Water Board would be required to document the decision whether to conduct a reasonable potential analysis for acute toxicity.
-Factors that may warrant a reasonable potential analysis for acute toxicity include, but are not limited to, discharges to water bodies inhabited by threatened and endangered species (if a chronic toxicity test surrogate does not exist), discharges with high dilution rates (as high dilutions may mask chronic effects), or a situation in which the chronic toxicity test is not adequately protective of acute toxicity objectives in receiving water.
-For example, the Regional Water Board could use the thresholds described in the Technical Support Document for determining when an acute toxicity reasonable potential analysis is needed.
+For acute toxicity, all non-storm water NPDES dischargers are not required to conduct acute toxicity reasonable potential analysis unless specified by the Regional Water Board.
+Depending on the nature of the influent, the dilution, and the treatment processes associated with a non-storm water NPDES discharge, a chronic toxicity test is generally protective of both chronic and acute toxicity.
+In each non-storm water NPDES discharger’s NPDES fact sheet (or equivalent document) the Regional Water Board would be required to document the basis for the decision whether to conduct a reasonable potential analysis for acute toxicity.
+The situations that may warrant a reasonable potential analysis for acute aquatic toxicity include, but are not limited to, discharges to water bodies inhabited by threatened and endangered species (if a chronic toxicity test surrogate is not available), discharges with high dilution rates (as high dilutions may mask chronic effects), or a situation in which the chronic toxicity test is not adequately protective of aquatic life beneficial uses (such as a pesticide that may be present in the discharge, to which acute toxicity test species are more sensitive than chronic toxicity test species).
+For example, the Regional Water Board could use the thresholds described in the Technical Support Document to help determine when an acute toxicity reasonable potential analysis is needed.
 The Technical Support Document uses a dilution of 350 to 1 as a threshold for determining reasonable potential—at a dilution of less than 100 to 1 chronic methods are used, at a dilution between 101 and 349 to 1 use either chronic, acute or both methods, and at a dilution greater than 350 to 1 use acute methods.
 The California Ocean Plan (SWRCB 2000a) also includes similar language and thresholds.

-Table 5-3.
-Requirements for Reasonable Potential Analysis for Aquatic Toxicity